Siculo-Arabic

 Siculo-Arabic is extinct and is designated as a historical language that is attested only in writings from the 9th–13th centuries in Sicily.
-However, present-day Maltese is considered to be its sole surviving descendant, it being in foundation a Semitic language that evolved from one of the dialects of Siculo-Arabic over the past 800 years, though in a gradual process of Latinisation that gave Maltese a significant Romance superstrate influence.
-By contrast, present-day Sicilian, which is an Italo-Dalmatian Romance language, retains very little Siculo-Arabic, with its influence being limited to some 300 words.
+However, present-day Maltese is considered to be its sole surviving descendant.
+Maltese evolved from one of the dialects of Siculo-Arabic over the past 800 years and a gradual process of Latinisation that gave Maltese a significant superstrate influence from Romance languages.
+By contrast, present-day Sicilian, which is an Italo-Dalmatian language, retains relatively little Siculo-Arabic vocabulary; its influence is limited to some 300 words.

 History

 Introduction to Sicily

 During the 7th and 8th centuries, Sicily was raided from Tunis.
 The eventual Muslim Arab conquest of Byzantine Sicily was piecemeal and slow.
 The region was a frontier zone, even after the fall of Taormina in 962, which completed the invasion.
-Romance languages such as African Romance continued to be used in the island well after the Arabic conquest.
+Romance languages, such as African Romance, and Byzantine Greek continued to be used in the island well after the Arabic conquest.
 Its speakers were largely made up of Sicilian Muslims.
 However, based on the foundation charter on the Church of Santa Maria dell'Ammiraglio (written in both Greek and Arabic), it can be speculated that Siculo-Arabic was also the mother tongue for many Sicilian, in this case Palermo’s, Orthodox Christians.